Bilateral relations Switzerland–Turkmenistan

 History of bilateral relations

 Switzerland recognised the independent state of Turkmenistan on 23 December 1991, following the dissolution of the Soviet Union.
-The Swiss embassy in Moscow was responsible for diplomatic relations with Turkmenistan until April 2008.
-Since then, the embassy in Baku (Azerbaijan) has represented Switzerland's diplomatic interests in Turkmenistan.
+The Swiss embassy in Moscow was initially responsible for Switzerland's diplomatic interests in Turkmenistan.
+Since April 2008, this has been the responsibility of the embassy in Baku, Azerbaijan.

 Turkmenistan opened an embassy in Geneva on 11 April 2011.
 The embassy is accredited to the international organisations and also handles bilateral relations.